ramwin/django-commands/README.md

 ```

 ## Usage
-* AutoLogCommands
+### AutoLogCommands
-any exception will he logger in the autologcommands
+any exception will be logged in the autologcommand
 ```
 <yourapp/management/commands/command_name.py>
 from django_commands import AutoLogCommand